dynamiccast/sails-json-api-blueprints/README.md

 ````

 Please note the following :
+- Default policies (`'*': 'somePolicy'`) will not work by default for update requests.
+See *Usage:Policies are not applied on custom actions for updates (PATCH method)* for details on how to fix it.
 - Being a set of blueprints this only works if `sails.config.blueprints.rest` is set to true (is it by default)
 - `sails.config.blueprints.pluralize` will be set to true to match the JSON API specification
 - Default responses will be overridden to respond with valid JSON API errors